ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 ## CBOR Web Token (CWT) Claims Registry ## {#iana-token-cwt-claims}

-IANA is asked to add the following entry to the "CBOR Web Token (CWT) Claims" registry within the "CBOR Web Token (CWT) Claims" registry group, following the procedure specified in {{RFC8392}}.
+IANA is asked to add the following entry to the "CBOR Web Token (CWT) Claims" registry {{IANA.CWT.Claims}} within the "CBOR Web Token (CWT) Claims" registry group, following the procedure specified in {{RFC8392}}.

 * Claim Name: token_series_id
 * Claim Description: The identifier of a token series